gloggers99/goat/README.md

 The point of this "essay" isn't to de-value NixOS but to highlight the fantastic idea of a declarative system configuration.
-That is exactly what `goat` attempts to replicate without all the baggage and inconvenience of NixOS. (sorry NixOS lovers)
+That is exactly what `goat` attempts to replicate without the extra complexity/overhead of NixOS. (sorry NixOS lovers)

+(from my personal experience!
+NixOS might be perfect for you and `goat` might be terrible for your usecase!)

 ~ Lucas Marta